 - Remove the sushi roll from the mat and using a sharp nice carefully cut into individual servings.
 Chill if desired.

-- sushi encyclopedia – all kinds of different rolls, information about sushi roll making and tutorials
+- Sushi Roll Ideas on Pinterest – all kinds of different rolls, information about sushi roll making and tutorials

 - How to make a California sushi roll – a great video showing how to make a California style sushi roll.
 This video does a good job of showing how to roll and tuck your sushi roll with the rolling mat.